Auction Guitars! Check out our Signature, Auction Guitars on Ebay.

 What You Will Need • Warm, soapy water • Paper towels • Scissors • Razor blades • Soft Squeegee Links There are many differing opinions and suggestions to installing guitar skins.
 We suggest viewing the following videos to educate yourself prior to skin installation.
 Knowledge is a great thing...and can save time, money and aggravation.
 But lets be real here...you are sticking a piece of vinyl to your guitar.
 It isn't rocket science.
 Choose the method that seems easiest to you and go for it.

-How To Videos The following videos available on YouTube.com will provide you with different methods of installing your skin.
+How To Videos The following videos available on YouTube will provide you with different methods of installing your skin.
 We suggest you take a look at these videos and choose your preferred method prior to beginning the installation process.
-Please note that these videos are hosted on YouTube.com and are only linked here for your education.
+Please note that these videos are hosted on YouTube and are only linked here for your convenience.
 We do not own and didn't create these videos.

-SkinYourSkunk.com has formulated a professional and proven process to provide you with the best guitar skin possible, designed to meet your specific needs, fit your specific guitar or bass and position your skin for that perfect look.
+SkinYourSkunk.com has formulated a professional and proven process to provide you with the best guitar skin possible, designed to meet your specific needs, fit your specific guitar, bass or acoustic and position your skin for that perfect look.
 Here is how the entire process works.

-Browse our site, check out all the different categories and skins we offer and find something that you like.
-Once you do, click the skin to zoom in for a closer look and if it is perfect...click the BUY NOW button.
-At any time you can click one of our CHECKOUT NOW buttons to edit your selections or complete your purchase.
+Choose Your Guitar, Pickguard or Headstock Skin Design Browse our site, check out all the different categories and skins we offer and find something you like.
+Once you do, click the skin to zoom in for a closer look and if it is perfect...click the ADD TO CART button.
+At any time you can click one of our CHECKOUT buttons to edit your selections or complete your purchase.
 If you do not find a skin you like on our site, feel free to contact us with a graphic you would like made into a skin.
 We do custom work also!

 Step 1 • Remove all the hardware from your guitar.

 Step 2 • Clean your guitar.
 Warm, soapy water works well.